 Either way, an Area dialog box shows the total area of faces to which the selected material is applied.
 The units (such as square feet or square meters) depends on the units specified in your template.
 See Setting Up Templates for details about changing your default units.

 Managing and organizing materials

-The Materials browser (Microsoft Windows) or Colors browser (Mac OS X) helps you find and organize materials.
-The following list explains how you can manage materials with the options available for your current operating system:
+The Materials panel (Microsoft Windows) or Colors panel (Mac OS X) helps you find and organize materials.
+The following list explains how you can manage materials with the operating system you've selected in the Help Center.